- You are here:

 Safety

 Most parks in Madagascar are safe destinations in our opinion.
-Andohahela National Park is safe to visit on an organized tour and your guide will look out for your safety at all times.
-If you are visiting the park independently, it is advisable to get current information before heading out.
-When visiting towns en route, normal safety precautions should be maintained.
+Andohahela National Park is safe to visit on an organized tour and your guide will look out for you at all times.
+If you are visiting the park independently, be sure to get current information before heading out.
+When visiting towns between parks, normal safety precautions should be followed.
 Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.

-It is worth checking the government travel advisories (see the ‘Safety & Security – Madagascar’ link below) for current information about traveling to Andohahela NP and around Madagascar in general.
+Check the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below) for current information about traveling to Andohahela and around Madagascar in general.

 - General Travel Safety Precautions